 If your eye doctor determines you aren’t a candidate for LASIK, you may qualify for one of the following alternatives to LASIK:

-- PRK, or photorefractive keratectomy, is similar to LASIK surgery, but does not involve the creation of a corneal flap.
+- PRK, or photorefractive keratectomy, is similar to LASIK eye surgery but does not involve the creation of a corneal flap.
 PRK is the most common alternative to LASIK, but it does result in a slightly longer recovery.

-- The Visian ICL® is an implantable contact lens that can be used to correct nearsightedness.
+- EVO Visian ICL® is an implantable contact lens that can be used to correct nearsightedness.
 The lens is removable, which is an appealing option for patients who don’t want a permanent solution such as LASIK or PRK.
 Click here to learn more about EVO Visian ICL at New England Eye Center.

 - Refractive Lens Exchange (RLE), also known as Clear Lens Extraction (CLE), involves the removal of the eye’s natural lens, which is then replaced with an artificial lens.
 The procedure is performed similarly to cataract surgery.